VMReyes/fiber-draw/README.md

 # fiber-draw

 This repository contains various experiments that explore how to use an LSTM network to model the fiber draw process.
+This codebase contains legacy code written by Brian Anthony.

 ## First Steps